Boys Baseball Focuses on Becoming Better Men

 Christopher Kelly ’20, a first baseman, said, “We’re excited about the underclassmen talent.”

-For the baseball team, creating a positive environment and a culture of winning is important.
+For the baseball team, creating a positive environment and a culture of winning goes hand-in-hand.
+They are seeking to function as a family.

 “Trust equals love,” said Mr. Nardone.
 “Without trust we have nothing.”